jetbrains-academy/CppBasics/MemoryManagement/MemoryLayout/SizeOfPointer/task.md

 Unlike `size_t`, it is a __signed__ integer type, meaning that its value range includes negative values.
-This is expected, since one can subtract a "bigger" pointer `q` from a "smaller" pointer `p` and get a negative number as the result.
+This is expected, since one can subtract a "bigger" pointer `q` from a "smaller" pointer `p` and get a negative number as a result.

 The program attached to this step prints the sizes of the `char*`, `size_t`, and `ptrdiff_t` types to the terminal.